gnss-sdr/geniuss-place/_quick-start/03-build-and-install.md

 $ pybombs prefix init /path/to/prefix -a myprefix -R gnuradio-default
 ~~~~~~

 This will perform a local installation of the dependencies under ```/path/to/prefix```, so they will not be visible when opening a new terminal.
-In order to make them available, you will need to set up the adequate environment variables:
+In order to make them available, you will need to set up the adequate environment variables by sourcing the ```setup_env.sh``` script:

 ~~~~~~
 $ cd /path/to/prefix